bluemarblepayroll/match_reduce/README.md

 ]
 ````

-We could also choose to aggregator multiple teams together by providing multiple patterns:
+We could also choose to aggregate multiple teams together by providing multiple patterns:

 ````ruby
 require 'match_reduce'